-According to the 2012 American Community Survey, there are 375 workers over 16 that live in the Township.
+According to the 2019 American Community Survey, there are 346 workers over 16 that live in the Township.
 The vast majority of these workers commute by themselves to jobs outside the community.
-However, 6% of workers have home based businesses, and we expect that number to continue to grow.
-The top three industries for residents' employment are:
+In 2015 6% of workers had home based businesses, and we expect that number to continue to grow.
+The 2019 top three industries for residents' employment are:

-- 1. Educational services, and health care and social assistance - 2.
-Manufacturing - 3.
-Arts, entertainment, and recreation, and accommodation and food services
+- 1. Educational services, and health care and social assistance (15%) - 2.
+Arts, entertainment, and recreation, and accommodation and food services (13%) - 3.
+Manufacturing (12%)

-The state equalized value (SEV) for real property in the Township shrunk by 25% since 2000.
+In 2015 the state equalized value (SEV) for real property in the Township shrunk by 25% since 2000.
 Residential property carries the majority of the tax burden with 86.66% of total SEV.
 Agricultural constitutes 10.33%, commercial 1.07%, and industrial 1.94%.
 These classifications of SEV are displayed in Chart 3.

 Estimating demand is an essential part of planning for commercial growth.
-However, the ability of the Township to generate economic land use opportunities is weakened by lack of common commercially essential utilities such as high speed internet, municipal water, natural gas, and competing opportunities in neighboring communities.
+However, the ability of the Township to generate economic land use opportunities is weakened by lack of common commercially essential utilities such as municipal water, natural gas, and competing opportunities in neighboring communities.
 Further, there is limited interest in promoting additional commercial retail and service growth.
 The Township wants to focus on enhancing its existing agriculture and tourism economic engines.